Combatant by Complified Creations

 Figure 2

-Arguably the most important part of a combat robot is the weapon: it's the only way to do damage to the opponent and provides the most points in the event of a judge's decision.
-The best of these weapon designs is a vertical disk spinner with a hollowed-out core and 5-10 mm of bite.
+Arguably, the most essential part of a combat robot is the weapon: it's the only way to do damage to the opponent and provides the most points in the event of a judge's decision.
+The best of these weapon designs is a vertical disk spinner with a hollow core and a 5-10 mm bite.

-The reason you want to have the disk hollowed out in the interior is to maximize the potential kinteic energy of every hit and thus the potential damage your robot can deal.
-This is a result of the formula for the kintetic energy of a spinning mass(see figure 1) and the formula for the moment of Inertia(MOI)(see figure 2).
+The reason you want the disk hollowed out on the inside is to maximize the kinetic energy of every hit and thus the potential damage your robot can deal.
+This is a result of the formula for the kinetic energy of a spinning mass(see Figure 1) and the formula for the moment of Inertia(MOI)(see Figure 2).
 Because the radius is squared and the mass is simply to the power of one, that means that having a lighter mass at a farther distance will provide more energy than a heavy mass concentrated on the inside.
-This is why the shape of your spinner should be hollowed out(see figure 3).
+This is why the shape of your spinner should be hollowed out(see Figure 3).
 This is further supported by Team Just ‘Cuz Robotics' video Combat Robotics Basics: Spinner System Design, where he says that “kinetic energy is simply a factor of how much energy is stored in the blade as it is spinning, and that is determined … by a function of the shape of the weapon known as the moment of inertia, or MOI [and] the MOI of a weapon is basically the average position of mass away from the center” (Team Just 'Cuz Robotics 2024).

 Figure 3